wp-plugins/spectacula-page-widget/readme.txt

 == Changelog ==

 = 1.0.5 =
-*	Very minor change to bypass a problem I had where a page_id is passed to register_sidebar as part of another plug-in I'm working on and thus interupts my page_id for this plug-in.
+*	Very minor change to bypass a problem I had where a page_id is passed to register_sidebar as part of another plug-in I'm working on and thus interrupts my page_id for this plug-in.

 = 1.0.4 =
 *	Fixed issue with wp_list_pages_excludes not respecting other plug-ins wishes.